-However, most stock photos represent highly curated, directed, and retouched compositions, which won’t reflect the product you are selling on a particular product page.
+However, most stock photos represent highly curated, directed, and retouched compositions, which won’t reflect the product you are .
 In that sense, creating your own photos with a professional photographer or mockups with the help of a graphic designer is a better option.

 This will help create your platform appear more professional and trustworthy since you aim to use your own visuals to promote each individual product.